-Several courses in the program may be articulated through local and/or Tech-Prep agreements with area school districts.
+ACNT 1303 may be articulated through local and/or Tech-Prep agreements with area school districts.
 Students can earn college credit toward this program while still in high school.
 For more information, contact our high school Tech-Prep coordinator or the program director.